edawson/mkmh/README.md

 # mkmh
-Generate and compare MinHash signatures with multiple kmer sizes.
+Make kmers, minimizers, hashes, and MinHash sketches (with multiple k), and compare them.

 ## Usage
 To use mkmh functions in your code: